microsoft/PowerApps-Samples/component-framework/ChoicesPickerControl/ChoicesPicker/README.md

 - power-platform
 - power-apps
 page_type: sample
 description: "This code component displays a set of choices on the form with an icon next to each choice value.
-The component uses some of the advanced features of model-driven apps, such as choices column definitions (metadata) and column-level security"
+The component uses some of the advanced features of model-driven apps, such as choices column definitions (metadata) and column-level security."
 ---
 # Model-driven Power Apps field component framework sample